srsran/srsRAN_Project_docs/docs/source/user_manuals/source/config_ref.rst

   to be configured specifically for the RU being used.
 Failing to configure this parameters correctly may result in the RU failing to connect correctly to the DU.
 \

-  max_proc_delay
-    - Optional UINT (2).
-Sets the maximum allowed processing delay in slots.
-Supported: [1 - 30].

   gps_alpha
     - Optional FLOAT (0).
 Sets the GPS alpha.
 Supported: [0 - 1.2288e+07].

   gps_beta
     - Optional INT (0).
 Sets the GPS beta.
 Supported: [-32768 - +32767].

+  enable_dl_parallelization
+    - Optional BOOLEAN (1).
+Sets the Open Fronthaul downlink parallelization flag.
+Supported: [0 - 1].

   ru_bandwidth_MHz
     - Required UINT (0).
 Sets the channel bandwidth in MHz.
 Supported: [5,10,15,20,25,30,40,50,60,70,80,90,100].